ldelatte/spc-ansible-collections/README.md

 systemctl [--user] status <the_service_name>
 ```

-You normally will enable at least these services in this order:
+The following services will be enabled by default:
-- clamav-clamonacc.service, clamav-freshclam.service, clamd@scan.service, pk-viewer.service
+- clamav-clamonacc.service, clamav-freshclam.service, clamd@scan.service.

-For the 3 clamav services, you won't have to use the `--user` option.

 Tip:
 - When typing the service name, type the begining of a service `clam` or `pk-`, then tab for completion, then choose one.